cproctor/bba/content/assignments/dream-toy.md

 ---
 # Part 2: Prototyping and building the toy

 Now that you have an idea, it's time to develop it by building and testing a prototype that the child can test out during your second interview.
 Your prototype should be as quick and cheap as possible, just enough to represent the functionality of the final product in a way that 1) the kid knows what it does and can simulate the interaction with it; 2) you get valuable feedback so you know what you will have to build.
 It can consist of cardboard, paper, etc.; do whatever you can to fake functionality for the prototype.
+Practice 3D modeling!
+Note that 3D fabrication machines are in limited supply and projects can take a long time to finish, so schedule wisely!

 At your second meeting, the child will interact with the prototype, and together you will further iterate the design before building the final toy.